 “Guest Ranch” means a vacation resort offering activities (such as horseback riding) typical of western ranches; may be associated with a working ranch.

+“Health Department” The Health Department of Salt Lake County, Utah.

 “Home Occupation” means any use or activity conducted entirely within a residential dwelling or a legal accessory building or structure that is clearly incidental and secondary to the existing residential use and does not change the character of the residence or neighborhood and there is no display of any stock and the use complies with the applicable business license requirements.

 “Home Preschool” means a preschool program complying with all State standards and licensing for non-family members in an occupied dwelling unit, by residents of that dwelling unit, in which lessons are provided for not more than ten (10) children for each session of instruction.
 If there are eight or more children, there must be two or more providers present.
 Sessions shall last for not more than four (4) hours and shall not overlap.
 Individual children may attend only one (1) preschool session in any 24-hour period.